 After surviving breast cancer, I now participate in events to raise money and awareness for the American Cancer Society.
 I’m also active in a local survivor’s group.

 My husband and I have visited all fifty states, plus parts of Canada and Mexico.
 We’ve settled in northeastern Florida (quite near my fictional Drake Springs) with our spoiled poodle.
-Our modest home is surrounded by pines, oaks, and magnolias, and we’re often visited by deer, raccoon, rabbits, and hawks.
+Our modest home is surrounded by pines, oaks, and magnolias, and we’re often visited by deer, owls, raccoon, rabbits, and hawks.
 It’s a perfect writer’s retreat.